Getting an eSIM for your trip to China is a very smart move.

 I remember sending postcards to let my family know I was alive and well!

 If you’re middle-aged like me, you may not be across all the nitty gritty of eSIMs.
-So, please take note of my important tips:
+So, please take note of my tips:

 - Your phone needs to be unlocked